Villiger 39 St Josephs University

 TL;DR: Flow judge.
 Speed is fine but please do a lot of weighing in summary and final focus regardless of how quickly you speak.

-I am a freshman at the University of Pennsylvania and I am currently studying Philosophy, Politics, and Economics.
+I am a sophomore at the University of Pennsylvania and I am currently studying Philosophy, Politics, and Economics.
 In high school, I did Public Forum on the local, state, and national circuits.
 I currently debate for Penn's premier competitive debate team on the APDA circuit (parliamentary) and I compete regularly.

 I have a preference for arguments that have realistic and probabilistic impacts.
 That is to say, if you are impacting to nuclear war or some shit like that, you really have to show a strong link chain.
 I will still weigh low probability impacts in the round but unless you make the links and warrants obvious, it isn't clear why I should care too much if there isn't much evidence that it will happen.